 Strategy 1 Details Reviews Strategy 1: Develop and deploy continuous improvement processes at the campus level.
-Formative Sum Summative Actions: a) Establish grade level, team, and personal SMART goals to improve overall academic performance in at least one subject area.
-Nov Jan Mar June b) Monitor SMART goal progress throughout the year by utilizing the PDSA tool and meeting at least BOY, MOY, and EOY to look at data. c) Monitor the use of data folders for all students to aid in individual data tracking. d) Model use of PDSAs by evaluating effectiveness of campus expectations.
-Staff Responsible for Monitoring: Classroom Teachers Students Campus Administration 50% No Progress Accomplished - Continue/Modify X Discon tinue
+Formative Sumi Summative Actions: a) Establish grade level/team, and personal SMART goals to improve overall academic performance in at least one subject area. b) Monitor SMART goal progress throughout the year by utilizing the PDSA tool and meeting at least beginning of year, middle of year, and end of year to look at data. c) Monitor the use of data folders for all students to aid in individual data tracking. d) Model use of plan, do, study, act (PDSAs) by evaluating effectiveness of campus expectations.
+Staff Responsible for Monitoring: Classroom Teachers June Students Campus Administration Problem Statements: School Processes & Programs 1 No Progress Accomplished - Continue/Modify X Discon tinue